SwiftPackageIndex/PackageList/README.md

 ## JSON validation

-Please validate and sort the JSON before submitting packages for inclusion.
-You can use [jq](https://stedolan.github.io/jq/) to easily do this.
+[Travis has been configured](https://travis-ci.org/daveverwer/SwiftPMLibrary) to validate JSON for every pull request.
+If you would like to run this validation locally before submitting, the commands to verify and sort JSON are listed below.
+These commands use [jq](https://stedolan.github.io/jq/) to do this.

 To validate:

 ```shell
 jq -e . packages.json > /dev/null